Lance Bruun is a Corpus Christi attorney and civic leader.

 Lance is a civic and community leader who served on the Board of Trustees of the St. James Episcopal School in Corpus Christi.
 He served as Vice Chairman of the Board from 1987 through 1989 and Chairman from 1989 through 1992.
 He served as Area Chairman for the Corpus Christi Chapter of Ducks Unlimited from 1982 through 1984, and was State District Chairman from 1984 through 1986.
 He has been a member of the Gulf Coast Conservation Association and served as a member of the Association's Corpus Christi Executive Committee from 1983 through 1988.
 He was a member of the Corpus Christi Business Alliance and served on the Governmental Affairs Committee of the Alliance.
 Lance is also a member of the volunteer panel for Coastal Bend Legal Services and provides a significant amount of legal services to the poor on a pro bono basis.
 He has served on the Salvation Army Advisory Board and has been a Supporting Trustee of the South Texas Art Institute (the Art Museum of South Texas).
 Lance is a member of the Downtown Rotary Club of Corpus Christi.

 Lance and his wife married in 1974.
 Faye was formerly a middle school math teacher.
-She earned a Doctorate of Education from Texas A&M University, Corpus Christi, in August, 2004, and is now on the faculty of the College of Education at the University.
-They have three sons, three daughters-in-law, and three grandchildren.
-Bech is a graduate of the University of Texas at Austin and the University of Texas School of Law, and is an attorney in Austin.
-Effective September 1, 2013, Bech was appointed by Texas Governor Rick Perry to serve as a member of the Texas Water Development Board.
-He was appointed Chairman by Governor Greg Abbott in 2015.
-Bech's wife, Glenna, is a graduate of Texas A&M University, College Station with both Bachelor and Master's Degrees.
+She earned a Doctorate of Education from Texas A&M University, Corpus Christi, in August 2004, and is now on the faculty of the College of Education at the University.
+They have three sons, three daughters-in-law, and five grandchildren.
+Bech is a graduate of the University of Texas at Austin and the University of Texas School of Law.
+He is associated with Lance’s law office, and is a candidate for U.S. Congress Texas, District 27. <www.bechbruunforcongress.com> Bech’s wife, Glenna, is a graduate of Texas A&M University, College Station with both Bachelor and Master’s Degrees.
 Dane is a graduate of the University of Texas, and the University of Houston Law School, and is an attorney in Corpus Christi.
-Dane's wife, Janie, is a graduate of the University of Texas at Austin and holds a Master's Degree from the University of Texas at Dallas.
+Dane’s wife, Janie, is a graduate of the University of Texas at Austin and holds a Master’s Degree from the University of Texas at Dallas.
 Lance, Jr., is a graduate of Texas Christian University, and is currently working in oil field consulting.
-His wife, Courtney, holds a Bachelor's Degree from the University of Texas, San Antonio, and a Master's in Fine Arts from Texas A&M University, Corpus Christi.
+His wife, Courtney, holds a Bachelor’s Degree from the University of Texas, San Antonio, and a Master’s in Fine Arts from Texas A&M University, Corpus Christi.

 The Bruuns are members of the Episcopal Church of the Good Shepherd in Corpus Christi, where Lance served on the Vestry (2005-2008), and was the Senior Warden of the Church (2007-2008).
 They currently reside in Rockport, Texas.